Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 As standardized, the signature scheme takes several parameters, in addition to the hash algorithm potentially used to hash the message being signed:
-- a hash algorithm use for the encoding function
+- a hash algorithm used for the encoding function
 - a mask generation function
   - most commonly MGF1, which in turn is parametrized by a hash algorithm
 - a salt length
+- a trailer field - this is universally 0xBC as far as I've seen

-Both the existing `mbedtls_` API and the PSA API support only MGF1 as the generation function, but there are discrepancy in handling the salt length and which of the various hash algorithms can differ from each other.
+Both the existing `mbedtls_` API and the PSA API support only MGF1 as the generation function (and only 0xBC as the trailer field), but there are discrepancies in handling the salt length and which of the various hash algorithms can differ from each other.

 ### API comparison